phenixdigital/phoenix_storybook/README.md

       default: [name: "Default"],
       colorful: [name: "Colorful", dropdown_class: "text-pink-400"]

+    # If you want to use custom FontAwesome icons.
+    font_awesome_plan: :pro, # default value is :free
+    font_awesome_kit_id: "foo8b41bar4625",

     # Story compilation mode, can be either `:eager` or `:lazy`.
     # It defaults to `:lazy` in dev environment, `:eager` in other environments.
     #   - When eager: all .story.exs & .index.exs files are compiled upfront.